 Greek yogurt zucchini bread is a lighter alternative to classic zucchini bread, thanks to a handful of wholesome ingredients that pack a flavorful punch.
 Made with agave (or honey), coconut oil, Greek yogurt, and fresh zucchini, this will be your new favorite summertime snack.
 To make this bread into muffins, see my note below the recipe.

-Today’s Greek yogurt zucchini bread is a variation of my classic zucchini bread recipe.
+Today’s Greek yogurt zucchini bread is a variation of my classic zucchini bread and zucchini muffins recipes.
 We’ll make a couple ingredient swaps and substitutions, but it’s just as moist (if not more so!) and flavorful as the original.
 This anytime bread is welcome on the breakfast table or as a totally delicious snack.
 Topped with peanut butter or Nutella and it certainly counts as dessert.
 That’s why I love zucchini bread so much in the first place– it’s acceptable all day long.

 Let’s get started!